apacheignite/documentation/sql/dml.md

   "title": "Basic Configuration"
 }
 [/block]
 To start using DML operations in Ignite, you would need to configure all queryable fields using [QueryEntity based approach](https://apacheignite.readme.io/docs/indexes#queryentity-based-configuration) or [@QuerySqlField annotations](https://apacheignite.readme.io/docs/indexes#annotation-based-configuration).
+For example:
 [block:code]
 {
   "codes": [